DOUBLE Your Impact Before It’s Too Late!

 In Matthew 25:14-30, Jesus shares the Parable of the Talents.
 While Jesus used the parable to remind us that we will one day give an account of our service to Him, Jesus’ story also speaks about trust.
 “A man going on a journey … called his servants and entrusted to them his property … each according to his ability.”
 No one man received the masters’ entire property.
 The master trusted each servant with a small amount of money.
 The wise servants, empowered by their master’s trust, served him faithfully and were rewarded with a higher degree of trust.

 As you and your husband work to build trust in your marriage, it’s important to start small.
 Trust is given and earned one day at a time … one situation at a time.
-Whether you’ve just married or are celebrating a milestone anniversary, trust starts small and requires time.
+Whether you’ve just married or are celebrating a milestone anniversary, building trust in marriage starts small and requires time.

-Trust requires communication
+Building trust requires communication

-Before Era Londhe sent her husband to market, she gave her husband a simple, but detailed shopping list.
-To help him choose the right kind of tomatoes, onions and potatoes for her cooking needs, she added helpful hints and sketches to the list.
+Before Era Londhe sent her husband to market, she gave her husband a simple but detailed shopping list.
+To help him choose the right kind of tomatoes, onions, and potatoes for her cooking needs, she added helpful hints and sketches to the list.
 She had no way of knowing that the entire world would soon see her shopping list.
 While some social media commenters claimed she treated her husband like a child, most responses — especially from men — praised her for sharing such clear-cut, easy-to-follow instructions.

 Marriage is more complicated than grocery shopping, but Londhe’s list is an example of good communication.
 Because she was willing to share her expectations, her husband was able to pick up the right ingredients at the market.